Elg256/CRRO/README.md

 ``CRRO`` includes both asymetric and symetric encryption, for encryption the protocols is asymetric ECIES + AES-128 or RSA + AES-128, for signing the protocols is ECDSA or RSA and for symetric encryption it use SHA256-CTR.

-``CRRO`` help for managing your keys, both private and public.
-Privates keys are encrypted on your computer using a password.
+``CRRO`` Help for managing your keys, both private and public.
+``CRRO`` Store your Privates keys safely by encrypted them with a password.